dhruvbird/node-lumberjack/README.md

 [2012-06-10 12:14:23.360] [TRACE] [test.js:test:11] - Tracing on the 5th line
 ```

-Lumberjack prints the module name, constructor name, function name and the line number on which the logging function was called.
+node-lumberjack prints the module name, constructor name, function name and the line number on which the logging function was called.
 Here is an example:

 ```
 [2012-06-10 12:14:23.362] [TRACE] [test.js:CtorName.functionName:20] - You should see the object & function name on this line